Learnings from scaling Product Ops (0 to 1)

 I wanted to be productive - and liked, of course, I was new to the team -, so I just switched on my execution mode without questioning whether the huge list of tasks that I'd been handed over would really bring the highest impact.
 Soon enough I got to make loads of things happen, yet I felt they weren’t changing people’s life.
 At the end of the first quarter I stopped the wheel, reflected and switched to:

-• Doing my own research to map out the opportunity space.
+- Doing my own research to map out the opportunity space.

-I didn't expect a full map of all the problems, but I did surely trip over the biggest stones by asking the right questions to the right people.
+I didn't expect a full map of all the problems, but I did surely trip over the biggest stones by asking the right questions to the right people. - Designing my objectives and strategies, aligning expectations with management.

 I learned it’s best to focus on one area at a time rather than trying to influence many areas at once.
-Rapid execution without focus and a plan may seem convenient in the short term but will hardly ever lead to success.
+Rapid execution without focus and a plan may seem convenient in the short term but will hardly ever lead to success. - Building trust.

 Building relationships and bridges with the people in the different teams help to reduce barriers to changing the status quo.
-Quicker wins may do the trick at the beginning instead of jumping straight into big projects, as well as genuinely caring about people and their individual experience in the system.
+Quicker wins may do the trick at the beginning instead of jumping straight into big projects, as well as genuinely caring about people and their individual experience in the system. - Educating about ProdOps to align expectations on the role.

 This is a very important responsibility as a first and only ProdOps person in a team.
 I took for granted that everyone understood the role in the same way but I was wrong.
 This saves a lot of frustrations, noise and endless meetings.